Which Plastics Are Safe For Gardening?

 Plastics marked with a 4 are made with Low-Density Polyethylene.
 Some products that use LDPE include plastic produce bags, trash can liners, and food storage containers.

 Do you see a trend here?
 The plastics that are already used for food storage tend to also be safe to garden with.
-Like its older cousin, HDPE, LDPE plastic is very safe in a wide range of temperatures and can even be used in the microwave.
+Like its older cousin HDPE, LDPE plastic is very safe across a wide range of temperatures and can even be used in the microwave.

 You’re likely to find LDPE in your garden in the hoses you use to water.
 LDPE is a major component of many garden hoses as it’s a very flexible plastic.
-You may also find it in other irrigation hoses like drip lines, and it is used to make semi-flexible plastic pots for growing plants in.
-In hydroponics, this is likely to be used for your pump hose.
+You may also find it in other irrigation hoses like drip lines, and manufacturers use it to make semi-flexible plastic pots for growing plants in.

 LDPE is also used for some types of plastic bags, so it may make its way into garden usage there, especially if you use a plastic bag as a temporary “greenhouse” over a plant cutting.